jonsofte/Plant-Monitor/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Simple sketch for monitoring of plants with the [LILYGO® T-Higrow ESP32 board](https://www.banggood.com/LILYGO-T-Higrow-ESP32-WiFi-+-bluetooth-+-DHT11-Soil-Temperature-And-Humidity-Sensor-Module-p-1196250.html).
-For monitoring of my chilli plants with InfluxDB and Grafana.
-Project configuration and library dependencies is handled with [PlatformIO](https://platformio.org) VS Code extension.
+A simple sketch for monitoring of plants with the [LILYGO® T-Higrow ESP32 board](https://www.banggood.com/LILYGO-T-Higrow-ESP32-WiFi-+-bluetooth-+-DHT11-Soil-Temperature-And-Humidity-Sensor-Module-p-1196250.html).
+Created for monitoring of my chilli plants with InfluxDB and Grafana.
+The project configuration and library dependencies is handled with [PlatformIO](https://platformio.org) VS Code extension.

-Logs the following data:
+The app will log the following data to InfluxDB:

 * Air temperature and humidity
 * Light amount